War and Peace – Political History Tour of Nicaragua

 - All tours in the itinerary

-- Meeting with Nicaraguan veterans of the war years
+- Private meetings with Nicaraguan veterans of war years with translator

 - 17% tax on all hotel nights